Taking out a loan in Germany for a foreigner might sound a bit scary.

 P2P credits can be a good investment for lenders as many platforms promise a good historical return on investment.

-Which requirements to fulfill to get a loan in Germany
+Which requirements to fulfill to borrow money in Germany

 Age is an essential criterion if you want to take out a loan.
 You must be of legal age (18 years old) to conclude a loan agreement.